vtex-apps/io-documentation/docs/en/Recipes/development/listing-an-accounts-apps.md

 While developing in an account, we should be aware of all its installed or linked apps.
 With Toolbelt, access to the app list is made easy by running a single command.

-## Command
+## Step by step

+1. Using your terminal and the [VTEX IO Toobelt](https://vtex.io/docs/recipes/development/vtex-io-cli-installment-and-command-reference), log into the desired account;
+2. Once logged in, run the following command:

 `vtex list`

-By running the above-mentioned command, Toolbelt will display a table containing the account’s installed and linked apps, in addition to their respective version, as shown in the example below:
+Toolbelt will then display a table containing the account’s installed and linked apps, in addition to their respective version, as shown in the example below:

 ![listing-apps](https://user-images.githubusercontent.com/52087100/67044546-dfe3fd00-f102-11e9-83d7-936f229b7b26.png)